Hunter Biden Didn’t Sell Any Art Until Joe Biden Was Elected President, Art Dealer Testifies

 Comer is leading the House GOP’s impeachment inquiry into President Biden along with Judiciary Committee Chairman Jim Jordan and Ways and Means Committee Chairman Jason Smith.

-Hunter Biden skipped a closed-door deposition Dec.
+He skipped a closed-door deposition on Dec.
 13 and staged a press conference on Capitol Hill instead of complying with subpoenas.

 Hunter: “Let me state as clearly as I can: My father was not financially involved in my business, not as a practicing lawyer, not as a board member of Burisma.
 Not in my partnership with a Chinese private businessman.
 Not my investments at home nor abroad and certainly not as an… pic.twitter.com/NWgBrfm7ux